Sommaire de l'article

 Accordance and Logos desktop apps run on Windows and Mac OS.

 Logos is a more powerful software than Accordance, including a plethora of features.
 Its interface is also a little more modern and more pleasant for on-screen reading.
-Power and abundance also have their drawbacks: the software is slower and runs poorly on a low-powered computer.
-The software is also more difficult to use, especially when it comes to advanced functions.
+Power and abundance also have their drawbacks: the software runs poorly on a low-powered computer.
+The software is also a bit more difficult to use, especially when it comes to advanced functions.

 2. Mobile Apps